The de Sitter QED in Coulomb gauge: first order transition amplitudes: First order transition amplitudes

 \section{First order transition amplitudes}

-The QED transitions which have non-vanishing amplitudes in the first order of perturbations involve only three particles, a photon and two Dirac particles, which can appear in the $in$ or $out$ states.
+We consider now the simplest examples of amplitudes that can be calculated in the de Sitter QED.
+As mentioned above, we meet here some effects which have non-vanishing amplitudes even in the first order of perturbations.
+These involve only three particles, a photon and two Dirac particles, which can appear in the $in$ or $out$ states.
 The allowed transitions are: one electron ($e^-$) or positron ($e^+$) emitting or absorbing one photon ($\gamma$), one photon pair creation or annihilation ($\gamma\to e^-+e^+$ and $e^-+e^+\to \gamma$), the creation from the QED vacuum ($vac$) of the triplet $e^-+e^+ + \gamma$ and the annihilation of this triplet into the same vacuum.
-The transition $vac\to e^-+e^+ + \gamma$ represents a new {\em dynamical} effect of particle creation whose mechanism differs from that of the Unruh effect \cite{U} which may be considered as being rather of a kinetic origin.
-The argument is that our effect is due to the QED interaction and disappears in the limit of the free fields ($e_0\to 0$) where the Unruh effect is active.

-The first order amplitudes have simple forms depending only on two spinors $U$ and $V$ and the photon mode function $\vec{w}$.
-The photon emission $e^-\to e^- + \gamma$ has the amplitude